 Pre-school can take children for full or partial day care from 8.30am until 3.15pm term time only.
-We are an approved setting for grant funding for three and four year old's and eligible two and three year old's.
+We are an approved setting for grant funding for four year old's and eligible two and three year old's.
+We are currently closed on a Friday from 1pm but will keep this under review.